MahmoodWebDev/TV-Shows-App-API/README.md

 ## Features

-- Search for movies by title
+- Search for TV shows by title
-- Display movie details including title, image, and more
+- Display TV shows details including title, image, and more
 - Responsive design that works on desktop and mobile

 ## Live demo